 US News and World Report’s Best Children’s Hospitals

-University Hospitals Rainbow Babies & Children’s Hospital once again earned high recognition in U.S. News & World Report’s Best Children’s Hospitals annual rankings.
-UH Rainbow Babies & Children’s is ranked No. 4 in the nation in neonatology – the highest-ranked newborn care in Ohio – and among the nation’s 20 best children’s hospitals in pulmonology, cancer, orthopedics and urology.
+University Hospitals Rainbow Babies & Children’s Hospital (UH Rainbow) once again earned high recognition in U.S. News & World Report’s Best Children’s Hospitals annual rankings.
+UH Rainbow is ranked No. 6 in neonatology, and among the nation’s 25 best children’s hospitals in orthopedics, cancer, diabetes and endocrinology, pulmonology and urology.

 “It is rewarding to be recognized for the work our talented team of physicians and staff do each day, but even more rewarding to see the impact our care and compassion can make in the lives of our patients and their families,” says Marlene Miller, MD, MSc, Pediatrician-in-Chief, University Hospitals and Chair, Department of Pediatrics at UH Rainbow.
 “It is the reason we do what we do.”

 US News & World Report 2018-19 Rainbow Rankings